realworldocaml/book/duniverse/atd/doc/atd-language-reference.rst

     -xd
             debug mode implying -x
     -i
-            expand all `inherit' statements
+            expand all 'inherit' statements
     -if
-            expand `inherit' statements in records
+            expand 'inherit' statements in records
     -iv
-            expand `inherit' statements in sum types
+            expand 'inherit' statements in sum types
+    -jsonschema <root type name>
+            translate the ATD file to JSON Schema.
+    -jsonschema-no-additional-properties
+            emit a JSON Schema that doesn't tolerate extra fields on JSON objects.
+    -jsonschema-version { draft-2019-09 | draft-2020-12 }
+            specify which version of the JSON Schema standard to target.
+            Default: latest supported version, which is currently 'draft-2020-12  '.
     -ml <name>
             output the ocaml code of the ATD abstract syntax tree -html-doc